easy-software-ufal/annotations_repos/search_projects_csharp/README.md

 virtualenv -p python .venv
 ```

-This will create a *.venv* folder in the root project.
-This folder contains python3 interpreter (with *python* name), libraries and tools.
-This allow to keep libraries in the specific versions, dispite the libraries of the system.
-To activate this virtual environment, run:
+This will create a *.venv* (hidden) directory at the script's root directory.
+It contains a python3 interpreter (with *python* name), libraries and tools.
+This allows us to keep libraries in specific versions, being independet of libraries installed on the system.
+To activate the virtual environment, run:

 **Linux**:
 ```terminal